History of mobile phones: 2G – Digital cellular

 In the 1990s, the 'second generation' mobile phone systems emerged.
 Two systems competed for supremacy in the global market: the European developed GSM standard and the U.S. developed CDMA standard.
 These differed from the previous generation by using digital instead of analog transmission, and also fast out-of-band phone-to-network signaling.
 The rise in mobile phone usage as a result of 2G was explosive and this era also saw the advent of prepaid mobile phones.

+In 1990, AT&T Bell Labs engineers Jesse Russell, Farhad Barzegar and Can A. Eryaman filed a patent for a digital mobile phone that supports the transmission of digital data.
+Their patent was cited several years later by Nokia and Motorola when they were developing 2G digital mobile phones.

-In 1991 the first GSM network (Radiolinja) launched in Finland.
-In general the frequencies used by 2G systems in Europe were higher than those in the United States, though with some overlap.
+In 1991, the first GSM network (Radiolinja) launched in Finland.
+In general, the frequencies used by 2G systems in Europe were higher than those in the United States, though with some overlap.
 For example, the 900 MHz frequency range was used for both 1G and 2G systems in Europe, so the 1G systems were rapidly closed down to make space for the 2G systems.
 In the United States, the IS-54 standard was deployed in the same band as AMPS and displaced some of the existing analog channels.

 In 1993, IBM Simon was introduced.
 This was possibly the world's first smartphone.
 It was a mobile phone, pager, fax machine, and PDA all rolled into one.
 It included a calendar, address book, clock, calculator, notepad, email, and a touchscreen with a QWERTY keyboard.
 The IBM Simon had a stylus, used to tap the touch screen.
 It featured predictive typing that would guess the next characters as you tapped.
 It had applications, or at least a way to deliver more features by plugging a PCMCIA 1.8 MB memory card into the phone.